viewstools/docs/README.md

 2. States - groups of properties related to functionality of a Block
 3. Blocks - groups of States
 4. Views - groups of Blocks saved in a .view file
-5. Smart Views - Views grouped with Javascript logic, super powerful stuff ⚡️ 🔥 💥 ☄️
+5. Smart Views - Views grouped with Javascript logic, super powerful stuff. ⚡️ 🔥 💥 ☄️

 ![How Atomic maps to Views?](images/mapping-atomic-to-views3.jpg)

 ## Properties
-Everything that matters in Views is a prop!
+Props are all that matters in Views!

 Properties define the style and type of all States, Blocks and Views.

 There are two kinds of properties:
-- Internal - value is defined in the same .view file - Example: `text Button Label`
+- Internal - value is defined in the same .view file - Example: `text Buy Now`
-- External - value comes from somewhere else (.data file, .view.tests file, service, back-end) - Example: `text props.buttonLabel`
+- External - value comes from somewhere else (.view.tests file, service, back-end) - Example: `text props.buttonLabel`

 Say, you want to change the Button's Label dynamically depending on the View